 The pick of the litter is the TRD Pro model.
 To turn the 4Runner into a mountain-taming beast, Toyota added a lifted suspension with an extra inch of travel, Blistein shocks, and stronger springs.
 It’s more expensive than a standard 4Runner, but being able to explore the desert in a lifted SUV without canceling the factory warranty is priceless.

 Like its namesake, the Ford Raptor is a beast.
 Now in its second generation, the Raptor is one of the only vehicles that can travel off-road at high speeds.
 Helping it to do that is a 3.5-liter, twin-turbocharged EcoBoost V6 that, with 450 horsepower and 510 pound-feet of torque, is actually more powerful than the larger V8 from the first-generation Raptor.
+It’s a testament to how far engine technology has advanced in the past decade.

-The Raptor is a clever girl, too.
+The Raptor is a clever truck, too.
 Different vehicle parameters can be adjusted through six different driving modes.
 Those modes are designed to give the truck the ideal setup for whatever terrain it may encounter.
 In fact, the Raptor is so capable that a Ford-backed team raced one in the legendary Baja 1000 off-road race, then drove it straight home.